Snehith909/Snehith909/0)_README.md

 1) simple calculator using user-defined functions.

-2) simple rock, paper or scissors game using if-else control statement and random module.
+2) simple rock, paper or scissors game using if-else, control statement and random module.